LambdaSharp/LambdaSharpTool/Docs/Module-Input.md

 ![λ#](LambdaSharp_v2_small.png)

-# LambdaSharp Module - Input Definition
+# LambdaSharp Module - Input Parameter

 Input parameters are specified at module deployment time by the λ# CLI.
 Input parameters can also be modified subsequently by updating the CloudFormation stack in the AWS console.